AdaCore/training_material/courses/rust_essentials/010_rust_essentials/04-types.rst

 Slices
 --------

 * Slices are a bit like arrays, but they just a view into a sequence.
-The type is written `[T]`, but is not used directly, but rather through pointers.
+The type is written :rust:`[T]`, but is not used directly, but rather through pointers.

 .. code:: Rust